seqan/sharg-parser/doc/tutorial/parser/index.md

 that can serve as a copy'n'paste source for your application.

 \solution
-\include doc/tutorial/argument_parser/solution6.cpp
+\include doc/tutorial/parser/solution6.cpp
 \endsolution

 # Subcommand argument parsing

 Many applications provide several sub programs, e.g. `git` comes with many functionalities like `git push`, `git pull`, `git checkout`, etc. each having their own help page.
-If you are interested in how this subcommand parsing can be done with the sharg::argument_parser, take a look at our \link subcommand_arg_parse HowTo\endlink.
+If you are interested in how this subcommand parsing can be done with the sharg::parser, take a look at our \link subcommand_parse HowTo\endlink.

 # Update Notifications